nwillc/genfuncs/README.md

 func AssociateWith[K comparable, V any](sequence container.Sequence[K], valueFor maps.ValueFor[K, V]) (result *genfuncs.Result[container.GMap[K, V]])
 ```

-AssociateWith returns a Map where keys are elements from the given sequence and values are produced by the valueSelector function applied to each element\.
+AssociateWith returns a Map where keys are elements from the given sequence and values are produced by the valueSelector function applied to each element.

 <details><summary>Example</summary>
 <p>